Import a Processed Point Cloud to Generate the Point Cloud Model and Configure the Trajectory

 -

-The following sections describe the configuration process.
+The following sections provide detailed instructions on the configuration.

 Import Project Information